mohammedoussamachelly-debug/ARBITRAGEAI/README.md

 # ArbitrageAI

 **ArbitrageAI** is a full-stack investment-driven product discovery application that integrates artificial intelligence to help users identify high-ROI consumer goods across multiple e-commerce platforms.
 It combines semantic search, financial intelligence, real-time market data, and augmented reality to transform everyday shopping into a strategic investment experience.
-In addition to intelligent search and investment scoring, ArbitrageAI enables users to preview products in their real-world environment using augmented reality (AR), bridging the gap between online discovery and physical experience.
+In addition to intelligent search and investment scoring, ArbitrageAI enables users to preview products in their real-world environment using augmented reality (AR), bridging the gap between online discovery and physical experience.It combines semantic search, financial intelligence, real-time market data, and augmented reality to transform everyday shopping into a strategic investment experience.
+Even without a query, ArbitrageAI displays curated product recommendations to engage users from the start.

 ---

 ## Features

-- Semantic product search using natural language queries
+- Semantic product search using natural language queries -- Default product recommendations shown without user input
 -  Price, ROI, liquidity, and volatility filtering
 - Real-time resale market data injection
 - Batch ingestion of multi-domain product datasets (e.g., sneakers, watches, furniture)
 - Streamlit UI with semantic search bar, filters, and product cards